 There are few things that I have been certain of in my life, but I always knew that I wanted to be a father.
-I will likely never be selected as father of the year (I am pretty sure the president has that wrapped up), but I do know that these two not-so-little-anymore knuckleheads have brought me far greater joy than I ever could have imagined.
+I will likely never be selected as father of the year (I am pretty sure the former president has that wrapped up), but I do know that these two not-so-little-anymore knuckleheads have brought me far greater joy than I ever could have imagined.

 As I write this, my two boys are both still sleeping, so I will need to wait a spell before eating my absolute favorite breakfast of runny eggs and slightly burnt toast and I can hardly wait.